 The purpose of this section is to present an assessment, using the most current data available, of Maryland's performance on measures used in the QBR program, compared to the Nation when national data is available.
 In addition, staff is proposing to add several new measures to the QBR program and to modify the measure and domain weights.
 The rationale for new measures is discussed in each section and the domain and measure weights are discussed at the end.
-Finally, this draft policy provides an overview of the financial modeling that will be included in the final policy with options for Commissioner consideration.
+Finally, this policy provides the modeling with options for Commissioner consideration.